Zpacks Duplex Lite: My honest real life review after 6 months

 There’s now an even lighter version of this tent: the Zpacks Duplex Lite*.
 With its stuff sack, the tent weighs just 14.9 oz or 431 grams.
 In words: four hundred and thirty-one grams.
 And we’re talking about a full-fledged two-person tent here.
 That’s an impressive feat, no matter where you come from.
-Which of course made me wonder: How can something like that cope with the sometimes harsh realities of the outdoors?
+Which of course made me wonder: How can a tent like that cope with the sometimes harsh realities of the outdoors?

 So, let’s take a closer look at the Duplex Lite!